Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 `base` key:

 - Use an `ims` key to specify an existing image or recipe in IMS.
 - Use a `product` key to specify an image or recipe provided by a particular version of a product.
-Note that this is only possible if the product provides a single image or recipe.
+If a product provides more than one image or recipe, a filter string prefix must be specified to select one.
 - Use an `image_ref` key to specify another image from the input file using its `ref_name`.